MrEbabi/Woocommerce-Stock-Report/README.md

 Bug:

-- When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert ( Stock is updated.
+- FIXED --- When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert ( Stock is updated.
 Old Stock: X, New Stock: ).

 First release of plugin will be published on codecanyon soon.